Workshop – Deep Learning in Practice: A Hands-On Introduction

 Full day: 8:30am – 4:30pm

-Each workshop participant is required to bring their own laptop running Windows 10.
-Though the workshop requires Windows 10, the skills learned and code used will be transferrable to Mac OS and other platforms.
+Important note: Each workshop participant is required to bring or rent their own laptop running Windows 10.
+Although this workshop requires Windows 10, the skills learned and code used will be transferrable to Mac OS and other platforms.
+See below for more information.

 Intended Audience: Anyone who wishes to learn how to create deep learning systems using TensorFlow, Keras, and other popular software libraries.